- NZD is day's worst performing major currency.

 The Pound-to-New Zealand Dollar exchange rate is trading at 1.9483, having been as low as 1.9343 this week and the overall look-and-feel of the GBP/NZD charts suggest to us the exchange rate remains supported.

-"A very sharp and sudden weakening deserves attention and could lead to more," says John J Hardy, Head of FX Strategy at Saxobank in relation to the NZD's performance.
+"A very sharp and sudden weakening deserves attention and could lead to more," says John J Hardy, chief currency strategist at Saxo Bank, in relation to the NZD's performance.

 The New Zealand Dollar is meanwhile seen facing a 'yield problem' - a scenario whereby interest rates across the rest of the world are on course to catch up with those in New Zealand.